pommicket/bootstrap/03/README.md

 # stage 03
-The code for this compiler (the file `in02`, an input for our [stage 02 compiler](../02/README.md)) is 2700 lines—quite a bit larger than the previous ones.
-And as we'll see, it's a lot more powerful too.
+The code for this compiler (in the file `in02`, an input for our [stage 02 compiler](../02/README.md)) is 2700 lines—quite a bit longer than the previous ones.
 To compile it, run `../02/out01` from this directory.
 Let's take a look at `in03`, the example program I've written for it:
 ```